Tony Amendola: Career

 In 1974, Amendola performed in summer stock at Albertus Magnus College in New Haven, Connecticut.
 He is known for widely diverse roles such as the murderous drug dealer Santos Jimenez on Showtime's grisly drama Dexter, the long running role of Jaffa master Bra'tac in the science fiction series Stargate SG-1, Liber8 leader Kagame on the Syfy show Continuum, Geppetto/Marco in ABC's fantasy drama series Once Upon a Time and the Catholic priest Father Perez in the 2014 horror film Annabelle, a role he reprised for the 2019 film The Curse of La Llorona.

 Amendola plays a Spanish magistrate in the 1998 swashbuckler film The Mask of Zorro and appears as a separate character in its 2005 sequel.
 He portrays a Mexican marijuana farmer in the 2001 crime drama film Blow.
 His television appearances of note include roles on The X-Files, Seinfeld, Lois & Clark: The New Adventures of Superman, Angel, Alias, The Practice, Star Trek: Voyager and She-Wolf of London.

 He also has a long history of stage performances and spent his first twelve years as an actor almost exclusively in the theater.
 His theater credits include Othello, The Taming of the Shrew, American Buffalo, Tupolski in The Pillowman, and Shylock in The Merchant of Venice.
+Amendola is a company member of the Antaeus Theatre Company in Los Angeles.

 Amendola is the voice actor for Khadgar, one of the central characters of the video-game World of Warcraft.
 In 2019, he voiced Jedi researcher Eno Cordova in the video game Star Wars Jedi: Fallen Order and its 2023 sequel.